 What is the Harvard Healthier Building Academy?

 Launched in 2016, the Harvard Healthier Building Academy (HHBA), is a partnership led by the Office for Sustainability together with researchers from the Harvard T. H. Chan School of Public Health, John A. Paulson School of Engineering and Applied Sciences, and Harvard Medical School.
-The mission of the HHBA is to identify and reduce “chemical classes of concern” (many derived from petrochemicals) that pose health risks throughout the value chain, the production of which involves significant amounts of carbon emissions.
+The mission of the HHBA is to design, build, and operate healthier buildings, including identifying and reducing “chemical classes of concern” (many derived from petrochemicals) that pose health risks throughout the supply chain, the production of which involves significant amounts of carbon emissions.

-Harvard has required building project teams to reduce and eliminate the use of harmful classes of chemicals since 2014, leveraging the research of Harvard faculty and other experts through the HHBA.
-Harvard’s Sustainable Building Standards currently require project teams to avoid multiple classes of chemicals (not lists of individual chemicals), including per- and poly-fluoroalkyl substances (PFAS), chemical flame retardants, and antimicrobials, across 14 key interior product categories.
-Harvard is working with vendors and suppliers, leveraging University purchasing power, to accelerate the transition to healthier building materials and more transparent supply chains.
-The University is taking responsibility for the impacts of its value chain and sending a signal to markets by creating new standards that prioritize and protect the Harvard community, as well as workers and communities along the value chain.
+Since 2014, Harvard has required building project teams to reduce and eliminate the use of harmful classes of chemicals, leveraging the research of Harvard faculty and other experts through the HHBA.
+Harvard’s Sustainable Building Standards currently require project teams to avoid multiple classes of chemicals (related groups of harmful chemicals) including per- and poly-fluoroalkyl substances (PFAS), chemical flame retardants, and antimicrobials, across 14 key interior product categories (e.g., carpet, flooring, furniture, window treatments, paint, ceiling tiles, etc.).
+Harvard is leveraging University purchasing power and working with vendors and suppliers, to accelerate the transition to healthier building materials and more transparent, healthier, and equitable supply chains.
+These new standards not only prioritize and protect the Harvard community, but also the workers and communities throughout the supply chain where chemicals of concern are created or are used in product manufacturing.
+As these standards continue to develop, HHBA will regularly share its work with third-party manufacturers, project teams, and other building owners, including non-profits and public schools as well.

 Follow some of the latest news publications by members of the Healthy Buildings team and others who are contributing valuable, science-based, and comprehensible information on health in the built environment.